bturcotte82/SlackRedPanda/README.md

   - **Simplicity**:
     -  As you can see in the script, Redpanda is Kafka-compatible, so kafka-python just works with no extra steps.
 -  **Performance**:
-  -  An ordinary batch-processing tool can probably handle my shrimpy test community without any major issues, but a real, lively community would benefit signficantly from the speed and processing ability that Redpanda affords in the application stack.
+  -  An ordinary batch-processing tool can probably handle my shrimpy test community without any major issues, but a real, lively community would benefit significantly from the speed and processing ability that Redpanda affords in the application stack.